 The Authority is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 These risks are covered by commercial insurance purchased from independent third parties.
-The Authority is covered under the Borough of Kutztown's insurance policy and therefore, no premium for insurance expense is reflected on the financial statements.
+The Authority is covered under the Kutztown Borough insurance policy and therefore, no premium for insurance expense is reflected on the financial statements.